jianing0755/EV-Charging-Game-Research/02_bayesian_game/README.md

 ---

-## 9. Model Structure
+## 9. Computational Logic

-The computational logic can be summarized as:
+The computational structure is:

 ```text
 Player Type